- Inclusion of weekends or holidays as leave

 - Under Calendar Year, select the applicable year format.
 If you want it to be January – December, select Current year ( January to December), else select your own period in the second option.

-- Under Statutory Weekend, select the specific days within the defined weekend.
+- Under Statutory Weekend, select the specific days within the defined weekend (Sunday in this example).

 - Click Submit.